fabianh001/Arduino-RGBLamp/README.md

 # Arduino-RGBLamp

 This repository is about a nice lamp I made for my desk.
-My lamp features several modes, including rainbow, study, reading and disco mode.
+My lamp features several modes, including rainbow, study, reading and disco mode. </br>
-Those modes can be simply changed by just pressing a button.
+Those modes can be simply changed by pressing a button. </br>
-The project is based on a ESP (Node MCU v1) and a WS2812 LED strip.
+The project is based on a ESP (Node MCU v1) and a WS2812 LED strip. </br>
-Any other Arduino should be working for this project, too.
+Any other Arduino should be working for this project, too. </br>

 ## Part List